lxxxl123/mjt-maven/note/FW.md

 - accuracy: the degree of correctness of something
 - inaccuracy: the degree of incorrectness of something

+## adhere
+- (v) to stick firmly
+  - (sen.) the smooth and dry surface help tile adhere to the wall
+  - (sen.) Glue won't adhere to any surface that's wet

 ## alongside

 - alongside: